 - P.O.V.
 Cam: Seen from the POV of a man who shoots a rival moonshiner in the chest for stealing his stock.

 - Stealth InsultRadio guy: Quit that dumb hillbilly act!

 Doolittle: Mister, if you knew Loretta, you'd know that ain't no act.

 - Teen Pregnancy: Loretta has her first baby at just 14 years old and has three more kids before age 19.

 - Three Chords and the Truth: "It ain't got but three chords", says Loretta at her first recording session, and this is true of most of her simple musical style.

-- Titled After the Song: Technically it's titled after Loretta Lynn's biography The Coal Miner's Daughter, which was titled after her Signature Song "Coal Miner's Daughter".
+- Titled After the Song: Technically it's titled after Loretta Lynn's memoir Coal Miner's Daughter, which itself was titled after her Signature Song "Coal Miner's Daughter".

 - Title Drop: Loretta is announced by an MC as "the coal miner's daughter" in the last scene, right before she sings the title song.

 - Video Credits: Clips from the movie at the end as the names of the main players come up on the screen.